bodulic/CATS_benchmark/README.md

 ```bash
 ./CATS_benchmark.bash
 ```

-Make sure all required dependencies are available in your environment before running the script.
-Active internet connection is required.
+Make sure all required dependencies are added to the `PATH` environment variable before running the script.
+An active internet connection is required.

-## Dependencies
+# Dependencies

 The following dependencies were used in the pipeline: